MarkCotch/MeshAgent/README.md

 Requirements
 ------------

-System must have connectivity to Mesh Central server
+System must have connectivity to a running Mesh Central server.

 Role Variables
 --------------